back to the MAIN INDEX

 When God planted them there himself,

-Have always remained as they are, this is the truth.
+Have always remained as they were, this is the truth.

 There you always walk amidst a layer